 If you have a concern about your child or another child at the school, please contact our Designated Safeguarding Lead.
 We will listen to your concerns, take these seriously and ensure you receive a response.
-If you are still not satisfied you can contact the Headteacher or Chair of Governors on the details above.
+If you are still not satisfied you can contact the Head of School, Executive Headteacher or Chair of Governors on the details above.